julelang/manual/src/integrated-jule/interoperability/types.md

 }
 ```

-The code above prevents you from passing the `*byte` type directly to `*cpp.char` as your compiler encourages you to be safe.
+The code above prevents you from passing the `*byte` type directly to `*extern.char` as your compiler encourages you to be safe.
 This is an important incentive to make the generated IR compilable.
 If your compiler didn't do this and considered it compatible, the backend-compiler would have told you that the type `__jule_U8*` and `char*` are not compatible.

 ## Type Compatibility